joereger/AI-Opthalmology-EyePACS-AIROGS-Light-V2-Glaucoma/memory-bank/activeContext.md

 ## Next Steps

--   Complete the initialization of the Memory Bank by creating `progress.md`.
 -   Await further instructions or tasks from the user.
-The core logic for Phase 07's `perform_activation_maximization` and detailed report generation in `html_report_generator.py` remains largely as placeholders and requires implementation.
+-   The primary remaining task for Phase 07 is implementing the core optimization logic within the `perform_activation_maximization` function in `utils.py`.

 ## Important Patterns / Preferences